mz0in/coolify-docs/configuration.md

 ---
 # Configuration

+Here you can find all the information about how to configure the basic settings of Coolify.

 ## OpenSSH Server

 Coolify uses SSH to connect to your server and deploy your application, even if you are using only the `localhost` server - where Coolify is running on.